feed00/first_repo/README.md

 # first_repo
 HEY!!!
-This is my first repository
+This is my first repository.

 Typing "HELLO" in a number of languages.